For Your Eyes Only (film): Music

 The score of For Your Eyes Only was written by Bill Conti, who retained some John Barry-influenced brass elements in the score, but also added elements of dance and funk music.
 While one reviewer observed that "Bill Conti's score is a constant source of annoyance", another claimed that "In the end, For Your Eyes Only stands as one of the best James Bond film scores of the 1980s."

-The title song, written by Conti and Michael Leeson, was sung by Sheena Easton, who was the first title song artist to appear on screen in a Bond film, as designer Maurice Binder liked Easton's appearance and decided to add her to the opening credits.
+The title song, written by Conti and Michael Leeson, was sung by Sheena Easton, who was the only title song artist to perform it on screen in a Bond film, as designer Maurice Binder liked Easton's appearance and decided to add her to the opening credits.
 The producers of the film hired Debbie Harry to sing Conti and Leeson's song, but she quit when the producers refused to allow her band Blondie to write and perform an original song for the film.
 Blondie's rejected song, titled "For Your Eyes Only," can be found on their 1982 album, The Hunter.